Wednesday, January 29, 2025

 We are introduced to 67 y/o Sir Leicester, a baronet, the lowest rank in hereditary royalty; and his, beautiful 47 y/o Lady Dedlock.
 The latter is childless and without a family; Sir Leicester has a huge family.

-Lady Dedlock has just returned from "her place" in Lincolnshire and is soon to go to Paris.
+My Lady Dedlock, childless, is in town for a few days, has just returned from "her place" in Lincolnshire, and is soon to go to Paris for a few weeks.
+Rain-soaked Leicester; bored to death.

 An attorney, Mr Tulkinghorn, visits Lady Dedlock and Sir Leicester with regard to the court case, Jarndyce and Jarndyce.